This post was originally created as a part of the Finnish ‘Irish Week’ campaign. The main partner of the campaign was Tourism Ireland.

 Carrick-a-Rede rope bridge is quite likely on your list when you’re exploring the wonders of the Causeway Coast.
 For some people, the bridge is too much – according to the staff, surprisingly many visitors end up backing out when they arrive at the bridge.

 The rope bridge was quite a fun experience, but nothing really special.
 Unless you’re afraid of heights and bouncy walkways – then it might feel a bit extreme.
 The most exciting feature, the true hidden gem of the area, was found thanks to the bridge: Daniel, my observant travel companion, spotted caves down at the beach.
-That’s where we headed for after walking over the bridge for a couple of times.
+That’s where we headed for after walking over the bridge a couple of times.

 The route to the caves passed the lower parking lot of the rope bridge.
 A parking lot that might be quite a familiar one for Game of Thrones fans.

 After passing the parking lot called Larrybane Field, named after Larrybane Bay, continue walking towards the shore.
-When you arrive by sea, turn right and walk a little while to the direction of the rope bridge.
+When you arrive by sea, turn right and walk a little while in the direction of the rope bridge.
 The rocky shore will require good shoes and some concentration, but if you’re into an adventure, you don’t want to miss this place!

 As I mentioned in the beginning, this article has one and only one lesson to learn.
 No matter how touristic your destination is, always remember to look around.
 Be curious.
 Be nosy.
 Because you’ll never know what’s waiting for you around the next corner.